nganhtuan63/ansible-webstack-php-fpm-nginx-mysql-centos6/README.md

   	3. If you have run swap module, remember to comment # it if you need to do other provison module later

+ IV.
+Setup Local Domain

+ 	1. Modify your host files for

+ 		sudo vi /etc/hosts

+ 	2. Add the new record (IP)

+ 		192.168.33.35 mdev.com